-As a leading independent oil and gas production and development company whose purpose is to enhance hydrocarbon recovery and extend the useful lives of mature and underdeveloped assets and associated infrastructure in a profitable and responsible manner, we must uphold the highest ethical standards, act with integrity and adhere to the laws and regulations in the countries in which we operate.
+We are an independent energy company whose purpose is to provide creative solutions through the energy transition.
+As we conduct our business, we must uphold the highest ethical standards, act with integrity and adhere to the laws and regulations in the countries in which we operate.
 Maintaining our good reputation is critically important to our business.
-The Code of Conduct is an important guidance document in this regard.
-It applies to us all and sets out the behaviours that we, and those we work with and represent us, must all follow.
+The Code of Conduct (the "Code") is an important guidance document in this regard.
+It applies to us all and sets out the behaviours that we, and those we work with and who represent us, must all follow.

-To be clear, we will not engage in any business opportunities which force us to compromise our standards, nor will we compromise on our commitment to deliver safe results, with no harm to people and with respect to the environment.
+To be clear, we will not engage in any business opportunities which force us to compromise our standards, nor will we compromise on our commitment to deliver SAFE Results, with no harm to people and with respect to the environment.
 You are strongly encouraged to promptly report any concerns about our business practices to the appropriate representatives of the company.

 Those of us who are managers have an additional responsibility of setting a good example to our staff, and ensuring they and our business associates understand and follow the Code.
 As such, you must all take time to read through the Code and ensure you understand it and comply with it.
-If you have any questions, or you are in any doubt as to whether an activity is appropriate or not, don't hesitate to ask for advice and further guidance from your Line Head or Functional Head.
+If you have any questions, or you are in any doubt as to whether an activity is appropriate or not, do not hesitate to ask for advice and further guidance from your Line Head or Functional Head.
 I would like to thank you all for your continued commitment to our high ethical standards.